EragonJ/Trip.js/docs/docs/documentations/configuration.md

 + Type : `Boolean`
 + Default : `false`

+### stopClickPropagation

+You can stop any click from Trip.js to be propagated to the root by setting this value.

++ Type : `Boolean`
++ Default : `false`

 ### delay

 Every trip will be presented for 1 second (1000 ms) by default.
 Set this value to `-1` will prevent auto-advancing and you must manually call `trip.next()`.